wp-media/search-and-replace/README.md

 ![screenshot-3](https://raw.githubusercontent.com/inpsyde/search-and-replace/master/assets/wporg/screenshot-3.png)

 ### License
 Good news, this plugin is free for everyone!
-Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
+Since it's released under the [GNU General Public License v3 (or later)](http://www.gnu.org/licenses/gpl-3.0.html), you can use it free of charge on your personal or commercial blog.